izakrobles/CatanLittleLanguage/README.md

 ### CSCI 3200 Final Project

 ## What is this?
 This is a project built on the Python Lark tool.
 It defines a grammar for the popular board game *Catan*.
 If you run the `parser.py` file on a '.txt' file it will parse the language within the `.txt` file.
-If it is a valid input, it will return a leaderboard and a winner based on the what happens in the gameplay within the `.txt' file.
+If it is a valid input, it will return a leaderboard and a winner based on the what happens in the gameplay within the `.txt` file.

 ## What is in this directory
 - `README.md`: This file, which provides an overview of the project.